Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Experiments

-\textbf{Unique tasks are easier to elicit than non‑unique tasks.} Unique retrieval and copying setups both perform relatively well in rightward / forward direction.
-In contrast, in the non unique settings, eliciting correct retrieval in any direction is challenging across task setups.
-Specifically, the underperformance of NRFirst in pretrained models does not align with what is expected for transformers trained from scratch (Theorem \ref{thm:firstvslast}).
+\textbf{Uniqueness Bias: Unique tasks are easier to elicit than non‑unique tasks.} Unique retrieval and copying setups both perform relatively well in rightward / forward direction.
+In contrast, in the non-unique settings, eliciting correct retrieval in any direction is challenging across task setups.
+We observe an interesting difference to what is expected for transformers trained from scratch: First, the underperformance of NRFirst in pretrained models does not align with what is expected for transformers trained from scratch (Theorem \ref{thm:firstvslast}).
 Copying, by contrast, is easier to elicit than retrieval, even though copying requires predicting many tokens and hence offers more opportunities for error.
-For instance, Non‑unique‑forward (\textsc{NF}) remains near perfect throughout.
-As we only consider input strings till length 50 to have comparable results vis-a-vis unique settings, the behavior of models on longer spans is unknown.
-The next section therefore stress‑tests in‑context copying on longer paragraphs, seeking to reveal if the failure modes predicted by \textsc{\textsc{C}-\textsc{Rasp}\textup{[pos]}} for \textsc{NF} appear in realistic settings.
+Remarkably, Non‑unique‑forward (\textsc{NF}) remains near perfect throughout.
+As this experiment only considers input lengths up to 100 for comparable results vis-{\`a}-vis the unique settings, an interesting question is how copying performs at longer lengths.
+The next section therefore stress‑tests in‑context copying on longer paragraphs, seeking to reveal if the theoretically predicted difficulty of non-unique copying (\textsc{NF}) appears in realistic settings.